stg-tud/MUBench/README.md

 * ['*MUBench: A Benchmark for API-Misuse Detectors*'](http://sven-amann.de/publications/2016-05-MSR-MUBench-dataset.html) ([MSR '16 Data Showcase](http://2016.msrconf.org/#/data))
 * ['*A Systematic Evaluation of Static API-Misuse Detectors*'](http://sven-amann.de/publications/2018-03-A-Systematic-Evalution-of-Static-API-Misuse-Detectors/) (TSE '18)

+We provide [instructions to reproduce the MUBench experiments](reproduction/) presented in the above publications.

 ## Getting Started

 With MUBench, you may run [different API-misuse detectors](detectors/) in [a number of experiments](mubench.pipeline/#experiments) to determine their precision and recall.